Reviewable/hubkit/README.md

 or as a `{method: 'GET'}` option (the inline one takes precedence, and `GET` is the default if nothing else is found).

-GraphQL queries are first run through a preprocessor that lets you exclude clauses if the GHE version is too old or the user's authorization lacks a specific scope.
+GraphQL queries are first run through a preprocessor that supports following directives:

+* `#ghe(minVersion)`: The following block is excluded if the GHE version is too old.
+* `#scope(scope)`: The following block is excluded if the user's authorization lacks the specified scope.
+* `#pick(type, ...fields)`: Gets substituted with the first given field that exists in the schema for the given type.

 This is useful since GraphQL forbids references to fields not in the schema, and GHE servers in the field are often months or years behind `github.com` in that respect.
-To use this facility you need to include `gheVersion` or `scopes` properties in the options (see below) and form your query like this:
+To use the `ghe` or `scope` directives you need to include the `gheVersion` or `scopes` properties respectively in the options (see below).
+Here is an example demonstrating each directive:

 ```javascript
 gh.graph(`
   query ($owner: String!, $repo: String!, $number: Int!) {